suraj-zeus/ExcelGrid/readme.md

 ## OOPs and SOLID

-- All features are implemented using classes and objects
+- OOPs - All features are implemented using classes and objects
-- Every class has its own resposibilities.
+- Single Responsibility - Every class has its own resposibilities.
 It only contains the attributes and methods to handle its own responsibility.

     ```